 In Umm Qais, I stayed at the B & B during a media trip with Jordan Tourism Board NA.
 My opinions are entirely my own.

-This article was originally published FWTMagazine.com.
-It is also the 2018 Third Place Winner Best International Story, SATW Canada Chapter Writing Awards.
+This article was originally published in FWTMagazine.com.
+It is also the 2018 Third Place Winner of Best International Story, SATW Canada Chapter Writing Awards.